Keyboard shortcuts

 Initializing a function from template

-sfn function create
+sfn function bootstrap

 Developing functions